akiomik/dtx2midi/README.md

 ## Download

-The binaries for linux and macOS can be downloaded from the [release page](https://github.com/akiomik/dtx2midi/releases/latest).
+The binaries for Linux, macOS and Windows can be downloaded from the [release page](https://github.com/akiomik/dtx2midi/releases/latest).

 ## Build from source